Video Frame Rate and the Importance in Audio Post-Production

 • Audio drift over time

-• Audio edits don’t align to the video after post-production
+• Audio edits don’t align with the video after post-production

 • Dialogue sync is lagging